infovizin/_/focus/group.md

   * Respondents are aware of product `A` features.

 ## Implementation
-Before starting the session, the moedrator should provide a brief introduction about the key features of product A. variables identified for the survey.
+Before starting the session, the moedrator should provide a brief introduction about the key features of product A. These primary features are the variables identified for the survey.

 ### Sample Questionnaire
+1. Product `A` increases sales success rate.
+Would you like to try?
+ * willing.to.adapt
+ * not.willing.to.adapt
+ * willing.to.adapt.with.demo
 ## Results
 ### Reading the Plots